 - A. The purpose of this chapter is to provide alternative development regulations within Mono County to accomplish the following: - 1.
 Keep polluted runoff water out of the rivers and lakes; - 2.
 Use the chemical properties of soil and plants to remove pollutants from water; - 3.
 Design subdivisions to clean their own stormwater rather than dumping it into streams or lakes; and - 4.
-Preserve the natural water flow of the site. - B. This chapter shall be known and may be cited as the Mono County LID ordinance. - C. The figures shown on informational sheets produced by Mono County are provided as guidelines for the public and staff to use in meeting the intent of this chapter.
-The figures serve only as examples.
+Preserve the natural water flow of the site. - B. This chapter shall be known and may be cited as the Mono County LID ordinance.

-Definitions.
+25.020 Definitions.
 Unless specifically defined below, the words and phrases used in this chapter shall be interpreted to give the meaning they have in common usage and to give this chapter its most reasonable application.